1986 Houston Astros season: Game 6

 The 16th inning would be the deciding factor, and it was not an easy 16th for either pitching staff.
 The Mets appeared to take control of the game once again, this time coming up with 3 runs in the top half of the inning.
 The rally began with Strawberry receiving a gift double when Billy Hatcher and Bill Doran misplayed his towering fly ball with one out.
 When Knight followed with a single to right, a poor throw to the plate by Kevin Bass allowed the tiebreaking run to score, just as it had in the 14th.
 A walk, two wild pitches, and a single by Lenny Dykstra brought in two more runs, putting the Mets up 7–4.
 This sent some of the Houston faithful for the exits; those who stayed, however, almost witnessed the unthinkable.

 Orosco struck out Craig Reynolds to open the inning, but a walk and two singles later, Houston had a run in and the tying run on base.
 Orosco induced Denny Walling to hit into a force play at second for the second out, but Glenn Davis singled home another run, bringing the Astros within a run.
 People everywhere were quiet as they watched Orosco face right fielder Kevin Bass with two outs and the tying run on second, and the winning run on first.

 It was all up to Bass to drive in a run and tie the game.
 Orosco threw Bass six straight sliders; when Bass swung and missed the last of them, the epic series was over.
 Orosco was awarded the victory, marking the first time in postseason history a reliever won three games in a series.
 It would be a long winter for the Astros, but for the Mets, an even bigger trial awaited them.
 After taking two days off to recover from the exhausting series against Houston, the Mets began a legendary World Series against the Boston Red Sox, a series in which they would pull off one of the greatest comebacks of all time.

 The Mets had won the series with a .189 batting average, the lowest average recorded by a winning team in a postseason series.
 Their pitching had been the key.

+Scott's masterful performance in the series was, such that, in spite of pitching for the losing side, he was recognized with the NLCS Most Valuable Player Award (MVP), the first time in the 10-year history of the award history that a member of the losing team was so honored.
+Hence, Scott also became the first Astros player to receive a playoff award.